 The advanced changes in the world since the globalization era, the 4.0 revolution era, the COVID-19 pandemic era, the society 5.0 era, and the post-COVID-19 era have upgraded the digital revolution.
 All human activities use technology, including education, health, and economic transactions.
 This phenomenon makes everything seem more practical, but technological advances can replace many human jobs with robotics and artificial intelligence.
+The era of globalization is always marked by rapid changes in overall economic conditions which cause a number of demands to emerge in response to the changes that occur (Safrizal et al. 2020).
+Human resources are by far the most important asset for an organization (Safrizal et al. 2020).
+Employee performance is a stage of achievement as an employee's work achievement (Safrizal et al. 2020).
+Focus on technologies that enable MCS to be implemented in smart cities, such as task management, data collection, incentive systems, monitoring, and cost-saving tools (Wildan et al., 2023).
+The current sources of competitive advantage are innovation and creativity (Safrizal, 2023).
 The technology advancement can also affect the sustainability of an organization.
+High Quality of Service and client-based communication with Alenabled services is determined by Quality of Experience (QoE), (Padmapriya et al., 2023).
 Warren Bennis and Burt Nanus, business and leadership experts from America, call the world condition we are now facing a world of volatility, uncertainty, complexity and ambiguity known by the acronym VUCA.
+As a financial institution that has an intermediary function, the role of banks is very important in the economic activities of a country, where banks become institutions that distribute funds and as a place for financial transactions, this makes banks unchanged like the pulse in the human body which is very much needed to support the smooth running of a country's economy (Ryandono et al., 2022).
+Human Activity Recognition has been researched for the past few years (Victoria, et al., 2022).
 Inevitably, the situation will affect human lifestyle and decision-making, including any organizations nowadays.
 Many organizations have changed work methods, processes, and evaluations to adapt to the VUCA era.
+International trade is one of the efforts to increase economic growth and development (Priyadi et al., 2022).
 The changes create high work demands that urge target achievements, workload increases, and limited resources, which can make policies ineffective (Amin & Raudhoh, 2021), leading to emotional exhaustion.

 Previous studies found that emotional exhaustion influences employee attitudes towards their work including less engagement to the organization (Lebrón et al., 2018; Chen et al., 2020), job satisfaction (Han et al., 2020), affective commitment organizational, intention to quit, quality of service performance (Grobelna, 2021) and employee performance (Ali & Haseeb, 2020).
+Previous research found that CSR can increase company value (tarjo et al., 2022).
 Considering the negative impacts of emotional exhaustion, investigating the causes of emotional exhaustion is essential.
 According to the Job Demand-Resource Model (JDR) theory pioneered by Bakker and Demerouti (2017), most studies linked work overload as the main cause of emotional exhaustion.
 Employees who consider lots of workload must be done by high responsibility could easily get emotional exhaustion (Ali et al., 2020).